Chart Pattern Research

 Warning – Avoid the Pennant Pattern

-A pennant continuation pattern identifies a trend continuation but is an extremely bad indicator.
+A pennant continuation pattern identifies a trend continuation, but it is an extremely bad indicator.
 Although many tout the Pennant pattern, Tom Bulkowski warns against using it, as it has only a 46% chance of success and a meager 7% average profit.

 The Pennant occurs when the price of a security forms two converging trendlines that create a symmetrical triangle-like pattern, often referred to as a “pennant.”
 This pattern can be seen as an indication that the security’s current trend is likely to continue.